crate/crate-pricing-calculator/README.md

 # crate-pricing-calculator

-Hello and welcome to the CrateDB Cloud Frontend Engineer coding take-home coding exercise.
+Hello and welcome to the CrateDB Cloud Frontend Engineer take-home coding exercise.

-You are looking at a very basic bootstrapped React application that mimics a feature of the actual CrateDB Cloud console - the ability to display pricing information for a CrateDB cluster based on the parameters the the user selects.
+You are looking at a very basic bootstrapped React application that mimics a feature of the actual CrateDB Cloud console - the ability to display pricing information for a CrateDB cluster based on the parameters that the user selects.

 The user is able to select a cloud region, the name of the product (which is basically a CPU+RAM combo) and the number of nodes that the cluster should be deployed with.